The Feasibility and Inevitability of Stealth Attacks: Introduction

 \section{Introduction}

 It is widely recognized that Artificial Intelligence (AI) systems can be vulnerable to adversarial attacks \cite{szegedy2013intriguing}; that is, small, often imperceptible, perturbations that exploit instabilities.
-The danger of an attacker gaining control of an automated decision-making process is of particular concern in high-stakes or safety-critical settings, including medical imaging \cite{Fin_2020}, transport \cite{Wu_2020} and textual analysis \cite{ebrahimi-etal-2018-hotflip}.
-The last few years have therefore seen an escalation in the design of both attack and defence strategies \cite{Attack_survey_2018,survey_sct_2020,Adv_train:2018}, and recent work has considered the bigger question of whether the existence of successful attacks is inevitable \cite{Hansen20,shafahi2018adv}.
+The danger of an attacker gaining control of an automated decision-making process is of particular concern in high-stakes or safety-critical settings, including medical imaging \cite{Fin_2020,GOB21}, transport \cite{Wu_2020} and textual analysis \cite{ebrahimi-etal-2018-hotflip}.
+The last few years have therefore seen an escalation in the design of both attack and defence strategies \cite{Attack_survey_2018,survey_sct_2020,Adv_train:2018}, and recent work has considered the bigger question of whether the existence of instabilities and successful attacks is inevitable \cite{Hansen20,shafahi2018adv, bastounis2021mathematics,tyukin2020adversarial,colbrook2022difficulty}.

 Work in this field has focused on adversarial perturbations to the training or input data, and may be classified as black-box, grey-box or white-box, depending on the level of information and access available to the attacker.
-We look at a different setting, which was introduced in \cite{tyukin2020adversarial}.
+We look at a different setting, which was introduced in \cite{tyukin2020adversarial} and is motivated further in subsection~\ref{sec:general_statement}.

 Here, the attacker is assumed to have control of the AI system, in the sense of being able to edit code or change parameters.
 We therefore consider attacks that make perturbations to the system itself in an attempt to change the output on a specific input point of interest to the attacker {\it without any changes} in the AI's performance on a large, unknown, validation set and {\it without retraining}.
 We focus on two issues: (1) strategies for constructing such attacks and (2) theoretical analysis of the likelihood of success.